coltmac/kaggle_M5_aggregations/README.md

 |     12                 |     Unit sales of product x,   aggregated for each store                      |     30,490              |
 |     Total              |                                                                               |     42,840              |

-As much information as possible, given the aggregation, is kept in each dataframe.